 Reason 8: You can get to the party sooner!
 Seeing each other before your ceremony and getting your photos done means you’re ready to greet your guests, celebrate with them and head to the reception.
 Your guests will thank you for not making them spend 2 hours plus hours waiting for you to get back from your photo session.

 Reason 9: Of my couples who have chosen to see each other before the ceremony, none has ever expressed any kind of regret.
 It’s just one of those things that in hindsight, people are always glad they did.

-Written by Marie Richards, edited by Lydia Martin
+Written by Marie Richards and Lydia Martin, edited by Luke Ellery,

 Your wedding day is a whirlwind full of magical moments which only happen once.
 So what could be more...